-The Board is given an opportunity to input questions into the annual UniVoice survey in order to gain insights from our people on particular topics.
+The Board may suggest themes for the annual UniVoice survey, in order to gain insights from our people on particular topics.

 The results of UniVoice, along with a question-by-question summary of the survey data, is provided to the Board on an annual basis.
-The Board receives a full report on the feedback and resulting action plans from UniVoice to assess results and how any issues are responded to, which can be factored into business decision making where appropriate.
+The Board receives a summary of the feedback and resulting action plans from UniVoice to assess results and how any issues are responded to, which can be factored into business decision making where appropriate.